 Leading Lines is another element or technique in photography used to give emphasis, tell a story, and create a connection between two objects.

-Photographers also use leading lines to guide our eyes towards the subject.
+Photographers also use leading lines to guide our eyes toward the subject.

 Did you notice how the lines in the image above helped your vision find me as the subject?